microsoft/powerbi-visuals-sankey/docs/index.md

 Weight data bucket allows setting weights for each link.

-With data on weight data field, the custom visual draws the links with different sizes.
+If Weight data field is filled, the custom visual draws the links with different sizes.
 And size of link depends on value of data

 ![Source and Destination fields with weight values](imgs/SourceDestinationWeight.png)

-With source and destination labels, you can construct the Sankey with duplicated nodes.
+If Source and Destination fields are filled, you can construct the Sankey with duplicated nodes.
 To do so you just need to give different names for nodes but with the same labels.

-In this sample, D node draws twice
+In this sample, D node is rendered twice.

 ![Source and Destination fields with custom labels](imgs/SourceDestinationWeightLabels.png)

 ## Sankey properties panel

-*Data labels* properties provides settings for configure node labels
+*Data labels* properties provides settings to configure node labels

 _Color_ - defines text color of label